darinpope/cloudbees-core-eks/README.md

 ## Upgrading EKS worker nodes

+Let's assume that you need to replace your worker nodes every 30 days due to security requirements.
+Using the following process will create new worker node pools and drain off and destroy the old worker node pools.

+NOTE: There will be short downtimes of the Operations Center and Masters when the drain process happens during the `delete nodegroup` as the pods are migrated to the new worker nodes.
+You will want to execute this process during low load times in order to minimize impact.

+* `cd ../eksctl`
-* Go back to `configure.sh` and modify the variables to the new values that you want.
+* Edit `configure.sh` and modify the variables to the new values that you want.
   * `OUTPUT_FILENAME`
   * `AMI_ID`
   * `NODEGROUP_NAME_MASTERS`